MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/deploy-containers-on-server.md

 Docker is required in order to work with Windows containers.
 Docker consists of the Docker Engine, and the Docker client.

-To install Docker we'll use the [OneGet provider PowerShell module](https://github.com/oneget/oneget).
+To install Docker we'll use the [OneGet provider PowerShell module](https://github.com/OneGet/MicrosoftDockerProvider).
 The provider will enable the containers feature on your machine and install Docker - this will require a reboot.

 Open an elevated PowerShell session and run the following commands.

-First we'll install the OneGet PowerShell module.
+Install the OneGet PowerShell module.

 ```none
 Install-Module -Name DockerMsftProvider -Repository PSGallery -Force
 ```

-Next we'll use OneGet to install the latest version of Docker.
+Use OneGet to install the latest version of Docker.

 ```none
 Install-Package -Name docker -ProviderName DockerMsftProvider